 2016: he was awarded the inaugural Writer's Prize by the Richard Jefferies Society for "Gods of the Morning" published in 2015.

 Sir John has lectured throughout the world on wildlife and the environment.
 He is a frequent contributor in the Telegraph and is the author of ten books on wildlife and his best seller, Song of the Rolling Earth – A Highland Odyssey, published in 2003 has received widespread critical acclaim.
 Its sequel, Nature’s Child, was published early in 2004, followed by At The Water’s Edge in 2010 (voted Waterstone's Scottish Book of the Month in February 2010).
 In 2015, his next book Gods of the Morning was published in March, which was also voted Waterstone's Scottish Book of the Month shortly after publication.
-His new book, The Dun Cow Rib, was published in August 2017, and launched at The Edinburgh International Book Festival.
+His new book, The Dun Cow Rib, was published in August 2017.

 He has led expeditions to wilderness areas such as the Kalahari and Namib Deserts, Arctic Lapland, Galapagos, the Amazon Basin and the Atlas mountains.
 In March 2003 he took his wife and daughters to Svalbard to follow the polar bear migration across the pack ice of the Barents Sea, only 350 miles from the North Pole, and in 2008/9 undertook a four month Land Rover expedition with his son and youngest daughter exploring the Rift Valley in East Africa.